Rima0000/Rima0000/README.md

 - ⚡ Fun fact **I am funny**

-- 👀 I’m interested in creating new websites, learning coding and new skills
+- 👀 I’m interested in solving real-world problems, learning and exploring new skills and technologies
-- 🌱 I’m currently learning Front-end Development
+- 🌱 I’m currently working on Data Science & Machine Learning Projects
-- 💞️ I’m looking to collaborate on creative development projects
+- 💞️ I’m looking to collaborate on creative projects